OctavioGalland/afllive/artifacts/README.md

 Valid values for `project` are: `boringssl`, `bzip2` (`curated` only), `htslib`, `leptonica`, `libaom`, `libass`, `libexif` (`curated` only), `libgsm` (`curated` only), `libvpx`, `libxml2`, `openssl` and `opus`.
 Note that in the cases where the static analysis failed to identify suitable amplifier points, only the `curated` version will run successfully.

-For instance, the following runs a fuzzing campaign on `leptonica` for one minute using the automatically infered amplification points/constraints, storing the resutls in `$PWD/results`:
+For instance, the following runs a fuzzing campaign on `leptonica` for one minute using the automatically infered amplification points/constraints, storing the results in `$PWD/results`:

 ```
 ./run_afllive.sh leptonica generated results 60